ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 For stability reasons our recommendation is to have **at least** 5 full validators on your Subnet.
 If you have less than 5 validators your Subnet liveness will be at risk whenever a single validator goes offline, and if you have less than 4 even one offline node will halt your Subnet.

+You should be aware that 5 is the minimum we recommend.
+But, from a decentralization standpoint having more validators is always better as it increases the stability of your Subnet and makes it more resilient to both technical failures and adversarial action.
+In a nutshell: run as many Subnet validators as you can.

 Considering that at times you will have to take nodes offline, for routine maintenance (at least for node upgrades which happen with some regularity) or unscheduled outages and failures you need to be able to routinely handle at least one node being offline without your Subnet performance degrading.

 ### Node bootstrap